This tutorial is to guide you on how to troubleshoot an unstable or slower Ethernet connection in macOS.

 If you have multiple Thunderbolt Docks or if you see your network preference has a long list of “Thunderbolt Ethernet SlotXXXX”, but none of them showing “GREEN” connection dot, you can delete that long list and re-create a new one by the followings:

 D-3.
-Make a copy of “preferences.plist” in case you need to roll it back.
+Make a copy of “NetworkInterfaces.plist” in case you need to roll it back.

 D-5.
+Restart macOS then reconnect Ethernet cable to the Dock.
 Relaunch System Preference and go to Network.

 D-6.
-The “Location” is empty, and you can choose “Edit Locations” to add the new one.
+If the “Location” is empty, and you can choose “Edit Locations” to add the new one.
 Once you add a new location, wait few seconds and the new Wi-Fi, and Thunderbolt Ethernet Slot will show up in the list.
 Hit “Apply” button.
+Otherwise, click the plus + button at the bottom of the list of network interfaces and create a new Thunderbolt Ethernet interface.